kunals741/FrontendMentor-challenges/NFT-component/README.md

 ### Useful resources

-- [ Youtube - Kevil Powell ](https://youtu.be/FeJEEE3zc4U) - This video is everything, I need to learn about flipping css animation.
+- [ Youtube - Kevin Powell ](https://youtu.be/FeJEEE3zc4U) - This video is everything, I need to learn about flipping css animation.

 ## Author